 RENEWABLE ENERGY SYSTEMS: In accordance with RCWs 80.60.020 - 80.60.040, the District offers Net Metering programs for customer-owned energy systems (up to 100 kilowatts) and community solar energy systems.
 These programs allow customers to offset their energy usage with electricity generated from the energy systems.
-The RCWs establish the District's total net metering capacity requirement of 1.89 megawatts.
+A total net metering capacity of 15,120 kilowatts has been established.

-In accordance with RCW 82.16.110-82.16.130 and WAC 458-20-273 Net Metering customers may be eligible to receive renewable energy incentive payments (REIPs) through the Renewable Energy System Cost Recovery program.
+In accordance with RCW 82.16.110 - 82.16.130 and WAC 504-49-010, Net Metering customers may be eligible to receive renewable energy incentive payments (REIPs) through the Renewable Energy System Cost Recovery program.
 The District funds the REIPs and in return, receives a reduction in state public utility tax payments, equal to the cost of the payments.
 The funding is limited to 1.5% of its 2014 taxable power sales, or \$1,801,098.
 If potential REIPs exceed the taxable power sales, payments may not be issued.